 - Shipping controls

-If you work with a network of vendors, there is a feature called vendor-managed inventory (VMI).
+If you work with a network of vendors, there is an inventory management system feature called vendor-managed inventory (VMI).
 This allows your vendors to deal directly with suppliers for recurring deliveries or to replenish stock.
 This means that your vendors don’t need to rely on you whenever they require new stock.
 They can bypass you and go direct to the supplier, saving you time, effort, and administration.

 2. Barcoding and Tagging